adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 ### Example for a Multi Project Setup

 If your AEM project creates multiple container content packages, for example if you have a multi project setup, then instead of running the analyser on every project, it is better to run it once on all packages.
-This is especially important if there are dependencie between the projects.
+This is especially important if there are dependencies between the projects.

 All that is needed is a new `pom.xml` in a subfolder, for example named `analyse`, looking like this: